kkuba91/uGESRTP/README.md

 #### GE Inteligent PLCs micro communication protocol
 #### Used by PLC family: 90-30, RX3i, RX7i
 #### Class tested with RX3i CPU with general functions for data exchange with a PLC
 #### Protocol was design mainly to communicate Machine Edition Development Environment with PLC.
-Unfortunately this is the only native protocol for data communication, so it high aviable and has full access to PLC data.
-Somehow restricted(parametrized) access was given other protocols like Modbus, tcp.OPC.
+Unfortunately this is the only native protocol for data communication, so it is high aviable and takes full access to PLC data.
+Somehow restricted(parametrized) access was given to other protocols like Modbus, tcp.OPC.
 That is why preffered use for commisioning is a principle practice strongly recommended here.

 Metodology of the protocol: